Southern Thailand

-Southern Thailand, Southern Siam or Tambralinga is a southernmost cultural region of Thailand, separated from Central Thailand region by the Kra Isthmus.
+Southern Thailand (formerly Southern Siam and Tambralinga) is the southernmost cultural region of Thailand, separated from Central Thailand by the Kra Isthmus.

 Geography

 Southern Thailand is on the Malay Peninsula, with an area of around 70714 km2, bounded to the north by Kra Isthmus, the narrowest part of the peninsula.
 The western part has highly steep coasts, while on the east side river plains dominate.
-The largest river of the south is the Tapi in Surat Thani, which together with the Phum Duang in Surat Thani drains more than 8000 km2, more than 10 percent of the total area of southern Thailand.
+The largest river in the south is the Tapi, in Surat Thani, which, together with the Phum Duang in Surat Thani, drains more than 8000 km2, more than 10 percent of the total area of southern Thailand.
 Smaller rivers include the Pattani, Saiburi, Krabi, and the Trang.
-The biggest lake of the south is Songkhla Lake (1040 km2 altogether).
+The largest lake in the south is Songkhla Lake (1040 km2 altogether).
 The largest artificial lake is the Chiao Lan (Ratchaprapha Dam), occupying 165 km2 of Khao Sok National Park in Surat Thani.
 The total forest area is 17,964 km2 or 24.3 percent of provincial area.

 Running through the middle of the peninsula are several mountain chains, with the highest elevation at Khao Luang, 1835 m, in Nakhon Si Thammarat Province.
 Ranging from the Kra Isthmus to Phuket Island is the Phuket chain, which connects to the Tanao Si Mountain Range further north.
-Almost parallel to the Phuket chain, but 100 km to the east is the Nakhon Si Thammarat or Banthat chain, which begins with Samui Island, Ko Pha Ngan, and Ko Tao in Surat Thani Province and ends at the Malaysian border at the Ko Ta Ru Tao archipelago.
+Almost parallel to the Phuket chain but 100 km to the east is the Nakhon Si Thammarat, or Banthat, chain, which begins with Samui Island, Ko Pha Ngan, and Ko Tao in Surat Thani Province and ends at the Malaysian border at the Ko Ta Ru Tao archipelago.
 The border with Malaysia is formed by the Sankalakhiri range, sometimes sub-divided into the Pattani, Taluban, and Songkhla chain.
-At the Malaysian border the Titiwangsa chain rises up.
+At the Malaysian border, the Titiwangsa chain rises.